 Did you know that each tonne of recycled paper can avoid 17 trees, 1,440 litres of oil, 2.3 cubic meters of landfill space, 4,000 kilowatts of energy, and 26,500 litres of water?

-3. Durable Design
+3. Prioritise Durable Design

 Here are some ideas to do that: